boothmanrylan/accuracyAssessmentTools/README.md

 # Accuracy Assessment Tools

+The simplest way to run this is to open the Jupyter Notebook `AccuracyAssessmentTools.ipynb` in Google Colab and follow the instructions in the notebook.
+To open the notebook in Colab, open the file in github, then click the open in colab button at the top of the file.

 Requires pandas and numpy.

 Input data is expected to be in a table with a column containing the mapped